 - Hooks – I use these in my bathroom both in my shower for hanging wet things, and also outside my shower to hold our towels.

 Coffee filter dispenser – Works like a charm!
 I love it!
 I did not attach it to anything.
-I just keep it in my cabinet.
+We didn’t choose to hang it up.
+But even after 3 years of travel, it’s one of my top useful items.

 Coffee Cup holder – (Holds only 4 – you might need 2 if you have more than 4 cups) It works great!